Optimal strategies for weighted ray search: The competitive ratio of

-\begin{proof}[Proof of Lemma~\ref{thm:SubsetSearchUpper}] We fix some notation that we will use throughout the proof.
-Let $s = |S|$ and denote by $t$ the total number of targets discovered by {\AdSub} until all targets in $S$ were found.
-That is, $f = t+1$ upon termination of the execution of the algorithm.
-Clearly, we have $ s \le t \le m. $ For each $1 \le j \le t$ we say that the strategy was in \emph{Phase}~$j$ when the number of targets discovered was equal to $j-1$.
-That is, the strategy starts in Phase 1, repeats lines 4--10 in the statement until eventually a target is found, proceeds to Phase 2, repeats lines 4--10 in the statement until the second target is found, $\dots$, and so on.
-Let $\ell_j \ge 1$ be the number of iterations of the loop in lines 4--10 performed in the $j$-th phase, $1 \le j \le t$.
-Note that in each Phase $j$, the number of rays explored unsuccessfully (i.e., without finding a target) equals $\ell_j-1$, and in the $\ell_j$-th iteration a target was discovered.
+We fix some notation that we will use throughout the proof of Lemma~\ref{thm:SubsetSearchUpper}.
+Let $s = |S|$ denote the cardinality of the sought set of targets, and let $t$ denote the total number of targets discovered by {\AdSub} at the moment in which all targets in $S$ have been found.
+That is, $f = t+1$ upon termination.
+Clearly, we have $ s \le t \le m. $ For each $1 \le j \le t$ we say that the strategy in in \emph{Phase}~$j$ if the number of targets discovered at that point in time is equal to $j-1$.
+That is, the strategy starts in Phase 1, repeats lines 4--10 in the statement of Algorithm~\ref{alg:exponential.deterministic} until eventually a target is found, proceeds to Phase 2, repeats lines 4--10 in the statement until the second target is found, and so forth.
+Let $\ell_j \ge 1$ be the number of iterations of the loop in lines 4--10 performed in the $j$-th phase, with $1 \le j \le t$.
+Note that in Phase $j$, the number of rays explored unsuccessfully (i.e., without finding a target) equals $\ell_j-1$, and in the $\ell_j$-th iteration a target was discovered.
 Moreover, let $D_j$ denote the distance of the $j$-th discovered target, $1 \le j \le t$.
-Since the last discovered target must be in $S$, we obtain the obvious bound
+Since the last discovered target must be in $S$, we obtain the straightforward bound

-A short roadmap to the proof is as follows.
-We assume that $|S| < m$; at the end we show how the proof has to be modified so that the case $|S| = m$ can be handled.
-In the first step, we derive an upper bound for the total cost incurred by the algorithm, see~\eqref{eq:upperSubset}.
-This depends on a number of different parameters, in particular the distances of all the targets that were discovered, and the cost of the unsuccessful explorations made by the strategy.
-In the second step we derive lower bounds for the distances of the discovered targets depending also on the set of parameters, see~\eqref{eq:lowerDj}.
-Note that this is particularly useful, since the \emph{last} discovered target is in $S$ and provides a lower bound for $d_S$.
-In the third (and most technical) step we combine all these bounds to arrive at the desired conclusion.
+A short roadmap to the proof of Lemma~\ref{thm:SubsetSearchUpper} is as follows.
+We will assume first the more general case $|S| < m$; at the end we argue how to handle the special case $|S| = m$.
+In the first step, we derive an upper bound on the algorithm's cost; see Lemma~\ref{lemma:main.upper}.
+This is a function of several parameters, in particular the distances of all the targets that have been discovered, and the cost of the unsuccessful explorations made by the searcher.
+In the second step we derive upper and lower bounds on the distances of the discovered targets; this is accomplished in Lemma~\ref{lemma:main.lower}.
+Note that the lower bound is particularly useful, since the last discovered target has to be in $S$ and provides a lower bound for $d_S$.
+In the third (and most technical) step, we combine all these bounds, using an inductive argument, to arrive at the desired conclusion.
+This will be accomplished in Lemma~\ref{lemma:G}.